Is it possible to increase security? What are the things that make women feel safer?

 " I always carry my phone with me and try to keep it handy but not too visible"

-Shaping a solution: first iteration
+Shaping a solution:

 After the initial concept was defined with relevant features, I was able to craft the first paper prototype for user testing (I love paper prototypes!!)